binarymarbles/sherlock/README.md

   Sherlock by the agents.
 * Indexed and searchable log data from each node.

+It will also be using file system based configuration files to set up everything instead of a database-oriented and UI-administerable configuration system, to make Sherlock easy to configure and administer using configuration management tools like Chef.
+If you have an infrastructure you care enough about to monitor it, you should care enough to use Chef or any other similar tools as well.
+A Chef cookbook will be built for Sherlock after the initial implementation phase has completed and we have a working beta release.

 The Sherlock server itself will be written in [CoffeeScript](http://jashkenas.github.com/coffee-script/) and will be built using [Node](http://nodejs.org/).